-Virgilio Martinez, voted #4 in the World 50 Best List and #1 in in Latin America’s 50 Best Restaurants list, started LIMA alongside the Gonzalez brothers in 2012 to bring the taste of Peru to Londoners.
+Virgilio Martinez, voted #4 in the World 50 Best List and #1 in Latin America’s 50 Best Restaurants list, started LIMA alongside the Gonzalez brothers in 2012 to bring the taste of Peru to Londoners.
 They currently have 3 London restaurants; the original in Fitzrovia, LIMA Floral in Covent Garden, and a summer (2017) pop-up in Harrods department store.
-LIMA Fitzovia was awarded a Michelin star in 2013 – the first and only Peruvian restaurant in Europe to achieve this.
+LIMA Fitzrovia was awarded a Michelin star in 2013 – the first and only Peruvian restaurant in Europe to achieve this.

 LIMA serves authentic Peruvian food in a way that’s also contemporary and stylish.
-All of the dishes are full of unusual ingredients, and are a treat on both the eyes and the tastebuds.
+All of the dishes are full of unusual ingredients and are a treat on both the eyes and the taste buds.

 The starters menu featured many interesting traditional dishes such as sea bream ceviche and lobster causa, as well as a smaller snacks section.
 As the result of a funny story involving a friend who brought a plantain thinking it was a banana, I decided to try the Plantain chips and Peruvian salsa to start.
 Guilt free and delicious!

-Next I went for the seared and slow-cooked rare organic lamb rump coated in huacatay herbs and coffee dust, with 4,000m Peruvian potatoes (Peru is home to 4,000 potato varieties), fresh cheese and red kiwicha (a Peruvian superfood seed).
+Next, I went for the seared and slow-cooked rare organic lamb rump coated in huacatay herbs and coffee dust, with 4,000m Peruvian potatoes (Peru is home to 4,000 potato varieties), fresh cheese and red kiwicha (a Peruvian superfood seed).
 The succulent chunks of lamb paired perfectly with fresh and flavoursome sides.

-The award for most photographic dish of the evening had to go to Damien’s dessert – the Suspiro Ardiente – a light merangue with dulce de leche, lucuma fruit, beetroot and dry limo chilli pepper.
+The award for the most photographic dish of the evening had to go to Damien’s dessert – the Suspiro Ardiente – a light merangue with dulce de leche, lucuma fruit, beetroot and dry limo chilli pepper.